benarnav/bytephase/README.md

 tokenizer = Tokenizer(pattern=custom_pattern)
 ```
 #### Custom File Read Buffer
 The `Tokenizer` class allows you to specify a custom file read buffer size (in bytes) when initializing.
 This can be useful when working with large files or optimizing for specific system configurations.
+Default is 2MB.
 ```python
 # Create a tokenizer with a 4MB buffer
 tokenizer = Tokenizer(file_read_buffer=4194304)